FamBoricua2001/FamBoricua2001/README.md

 - 💞️ I’m looking to collaborate on ... anything, I am looking to get my feet wet.
 - 📫 How to reach me ... via email.
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am from Puerto Rico, was the Mayor of Greeley, Nebraska, and I Sec Def William Cohen during the Bill Clinton Administration.
+I am from Puerto Rico, was the Mayor of Greeley, Nebraska, and I met Sec Def William Cohen during the Bill Clinton Administration when I was a Senior in High School as part of our JROTC Annual Inspection .

 <!---
 FamBoricua2001/FamBoricua2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.